NaouelEldjouher/NextAMR/README.md

   [![Streamlit](https://img.shields.io/badge/UI-Streamlit-red.svg)](https://streamlit.io/)

-AMR-Flow is a high-performance bioinformatics pipeline optimized for **AWS Batch**.
+NextAMR is a high-performance bioinformatics pipeline optimized for **AWS Batch**.
 It automates the transition from raw sequencing reads to fully annotated genomes and comprehensive Antimicrobial Resistance (AMR) profiles.

 By utilizing a **High-Storage EC2 Spot Architecture**, the pipeline provides a dedicated 200GB "scratch space" to handle heavy genomic databases, overcoming the storage limitations of standard serverless platforms.